I KNOW WHAT YOU NEED!

-In Al-Anon terms, it’s our compulsion to save the alcoholic or any other kind of addict from the consequences of their own self-destructive behavior (debting, drugs, exercise, gambling, food, sex, under-earning….)
+In Al-Anon terms, it’s our compulsion to save the addict or any other kind of unhealthy person from the consequences of their own self-harming behavior (MISUSE of money, drink / drugs, exercise, gambling, food, fun, sex, work….)

-A person who is acting out self-destructively has no reason to change if they’re never forced to experience the outcome of their compulsion.
-If they don’t have to pay any price for their behavior, they’re enabled to continue practicing their addiction.
+A person acting out self-destructively has little reason to change if they’re never forced to experience the outcome of their compulsion.
+If they don’t have to pay any price for their behavior, they’re encouraged to continue practicing their addiction.

-“Helping someone continue being self-destructive is co-dependency – not supportive & not Loving.”
+“Helping someone be self-defeating is co-dependency – not supportive & not Loving.”

-ORIGIN: Growing up in dysfunctional families, ACoAs were not allowed to fully develop their own personality & identity, attend to their own needs, or have their own feelings – about anything.
-We had no choice but to focus on our wounded parents & their needs, moods & demands: (see ‘Toxic rules’)
+ORIGIN: Growing up in dysfunctional families, ACoAs were not allowed to fully develop our own personality & identity, attend to our own needs, or have our own feelings – about anything.
+We had no choice but to focus on wounded parents & their needs, moods & demands. (see ‘Toxic rules’)

-• AND, any attention to our own tastes, opinions, & way of doing things was considered selfish, stubborn, overly sensitive, stupid and bad!
+• Any attention to our own tastes, opinions, & way of doing things was considered selfish, stubborn, overly sensitive, stupid and bad!
 (I was taught: S.P.S. – ‘Self Praise Stinks’ !!)

-Result: ACoAs developed a ‘false persona’, one version being The Rescuer:
+Result: ACoAs developed a ‘false persona’, one version of the co-dep triangle – to be The Rescuer:

-a. for many of us, this is a very active role – doing, doing, doing for others OR using others to motive our actions
+a. for many of us, this is a very active role – doing, doing, doing for others OR using others to motivate our actions

-b. for some ACoAs, who seem to do nothing for others – this role is passive.
-It’s ‘taking care of’ the family by asking for very little, not trying for anything, not risking, not being a bother… obeying “Don’t Need”, one of the Toxic Rules
+b. for some ACoAs, who seem to do ‘nothing’ for others – this role is passive.
+It’s a way to ‘take care of’ the family by asking for very little, not trying for anything, not risking, not being a bother… obeying the Toxic Rule “Don’t Need”

 ➼ The unspoken hope is that if we do a good enough job of rescuing (fixing them), they will, in turn, be able to take care of us.
 THIS NEVER WORKS.